hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/05_chipseq_quality_assessment.md

 $ for bam in ../../bowtie2/*Nanog*aln.bam ../../bowtie2/*Pou5f1*aln.bam
 do
 bam2=`basename $bam _aln.bam`
-Rscript run_spp.R -c=$bam -savp -out=qual/${bam2}.qual > logs/${bam2}.Rout
+Rscript run_spp_nodups.R -c=$bam -savp -out=qual/${bam2}.qual > logs/${bam2}.Rout
 done
 ```

-Now that we have our files created, we will move up a directory and organize our logs and quality output folders:
+The for loop generates three output files.
+The quality metrics are written in a tab-delimited text file, and the log file contains the standard output text.
+A third file is created in the same directory as the BAM files.
+These are pdf files that contain the cross-correlation plot for the sample.
+Let's move those files into the appropriate output directory:

 ```
 $ mv ../../bowtie2/*pdf qual

-# the pdf file gets created in the same directory as the input bam file, so we need to move it over.
 ```

-To visualize the quality results (.qual) files more easily, we will concatenate the files together to create a single summary file that you can move over locally and open up with Excel.
+To visualize the quality metrics (.qual) files more easily, we will concatenate the files together to create a single summary file that you can move over locally and open up with Excel.

 ```
 $ cat qual/*qual > qual/phantompeaks_summary.qual
 ```
 Let's use Filezilla or `scp` move the summary file over to our local machine for viewing.

-#### Description of the quality information
+#### Quality metrics output

 The qual files are tab-delimited with the columns containing the following information: